pmz2025/smallguides/backup_restore.md

 rm myResticpasswd.secret
 ```

-As you can see, I'm no where entering my paraphrase required for <br>
+As you can see below, I'm no where entering my paraphrase required for <br>
 restic.
 This command will decrypt the password <br>
 and send it to restic to list snapshots.